openstack/nova/doc/source/filter_scheduler.rst

 The **Filter Scheduler** supports `filtering` and `weighting` to make informed decisions on where a new instance should be created.
-This Scheduler supports only working with Compute Nodes.
+This Scheduler supports working with Compute Nodes only.

 Filtering
 ---------

 .. image:: ./images/filteringWorkflow1.png

-During its work Filter Scheduler firstly makes dictionary of unfiltered hosts, then filters them using filter properties and finally chooses hosts for the requested number of instances (each time it chooses the most weighed host and appends it to the list of selected hosts).
+During its work Filter Scheduler iterates over all found compute nodes, evaluating each against a set of filters.
+The list of resulting hosts is ordered by weighers.
+The Scheduler then chooses hosts for the requested number of instances, choosing the most weighted hosts.
+For a specific filter to succeed for a specific host, the filter matches the user request against the state of the host plus some extra magic as defined by each filter (described in more detail below).

-If it turns up, that it can't find candidates for the next instance, it means that there are no more appropriate hosts where the instance could be scheduled.
+If the Scheduler cannot find candidates for the next instance, it means that there are no appropriate hosts where that instance can be scheduled.

-If we speak about `filtering` and `weighting`, their work is quite flexible in the Filter Scheduler.
-There are a lot of filtering strategies for the Scheduler to support.
-Also you can even implement `your own algorithm of filtering`.
+The Filter Scheduler has to be quite flexible to support the required variety of `filtering` and `weighting` strategies.
+If this flexibility is insufficient you can implement `your own filtering algorithm`.

-There are some standard filter classes to use (:mod:`nova.scheduler.filters`):
+There are many standard filter classes which may be used (:mod:`nova.scheduler.filters`):

-* |AllHostsFilter| - frankly speaking, this filter does no operation.
+* |AllHostsFilter| - does no filtering.
 It passes all the available hosts.
 * |ImagePropertiesFilter| - filters hosts based on properties defined on the instance's image.
-It passes hosts that can support the specified image properties contained in the instance.
+It passes hosts that can support the properties specified on the image used by the instance.
 * |AvailabilityZoneFilter| - filters hosts by availability zone.
 It passes hosts matching the availability zone specified in the instance properties.
   Use a comma to specify multiple zones.
 The filter will then ensure it matches any zone specified.
 * |ComputeCapabilitiesFilter| - checks that the capabilities provided by the host compute service satisfy any extra specifications associated with the instance type.
 It passes hosts that can create the specified instance type.

   If an extra specs key contains a colon (:), anything before the colon is treated as a namespace and anything after the colon is treated as the key to be matched.
 If a namespace is present and is not ``capabilities``, the filter ignores the namespace.
-Example like ``capabilities:cpu_info:features`` is a valid scope format.
-For backward compatibility, also treats the extra specs key as the key to be matched if no namespace is present; this action is highly discouraged because it conflicts with AggregateInstanceExtraSpecsFilter filter when you enable both filters
+For example ``capabilities:cpu_info:features`` is a valid scope format.
+For backward compatibility, the filter also treats the extra specs key as the key to be matched if no namespace is present; this action is highly discouraged because it conflicts with AggregateInstanceExtraSpecsFilter filter when you enable both filters

   The extra specifications can have an operator at the beginning of the value